smithy-lang/smithy-python/README.md

 Only for now.
 Once the generator has been published, the Smithy CLI will be able to run it without a separate Java installation.
-Similarly, once the python helper libraries have been published you won't need to install them manually.
+Similarly, once the python helper libraries have been published you won't need to install them locally.

 ### Core Modules and Interfaces